Tony Locke (American football)

 Tony Locke (born May 19, 1978) is an American former professional football wide receiver/defensive back who played in the Arena Football League.
 He played college football for the Ohio State Buckeyes where he was a two-year letterman.

-Early years
+Early life

 Locke attended Urbana High School in Urbana, Ohio, where he stood out in football, basketball, and athletics.
 In football, he was a two-time All-Area selection and also was named the Team MVP as a senior.

 Professional career

 He started his professional career in the AFL2 with the Cincinnati Swarm, and also played for the Albany Conquest before going on to start his AFL career with the Columbus Destroyers.

 Lock played in the AFL for the Destroyers (2004, 2007), the Los Angeles Avengers (2005–2006), and the New Orleans VooDoo (2007).

 He retired from the AFL after the 2007 season.

 Film career

 He recently appeared in the movie Invincible starring Mark Wahlberg as a football player along with WR/DB Kevin Ingram who played with Locke when he was with the Los Angeles Avengers.